Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 # Cloud Architecture Cheat Sheet

-Cloud architecture has a handful of key terms and concepts that are important to be aware of in order to discuss it.
+This cheat sheet goes over key terms and concepts in cloud architecture that are important to be aware of in order to discuss it.

-It enables standardization of software delievery, with things like container-based platform-as-a-service systems that can run any software anywhere as long as it's run in containers.
+It enables standardization of software delivery, with things like container-based platform-as-a-service systems that can run any software anywhere as long as it's run in containers.

 This enables empowering groups to self-service their software creation and deployment needs on the PaaS platform, while taking advantage of other cloud architecture benefits such as commoditizing software, paying only for what you use and less IT management, among other things.